VoIP and Home Alarm Systems

 Remember that you cannot assume that the electricity is still powering the Alarm Systems, in fact, the fire may have caused the power to go out.
 Remember that the Monitoring Centre will first make 2 attempts of contacting the owners of the alarm system and will not directly contact the local fire department by default.

-Without VoIP, on large estates and businesses buildings, Keltron (for example) offers coded fire alarm equipment that enables a remote operator to locate the exact location of the alarm from a Fire Alarm Control Panel (FACP).
+Without VoIP, on large estates and business buildings, Keltron (for example) offers coded fire alarm equipment that enables a remote operator to locate the exact location of the alarm from a Fire Alarm Control Panel (FACP).
 It will output a coded signal on the belt loop.
 Often the first responders use this information to pinpoint the fire quickly within large spaces.

 Security and Alarms Systems Pros and Cons